-The school will update this Privacy Notice from time to time.
+The School will update this Privacy Notice from time to time.
 Any substantial changes that affect your rights will be provided to you directly as far as is reasonably practicable.
+This Privacy Notice was last updated on 9th September 2024.